TheOdinProject/curriculum/react/states_and_effects/project_cv_application.md

 1. Yes, push your React application to GitHub.
 2. Create a new Cloudflare account and log into it.
-3. Under Account Home, select "Workers & Pages" > "Pages" > "Connect to Git".
+3. Under "Account Home", select "Workers & Pages" > "Pages" > "Connect to Git".
 4. Connect to GitHub and select your GitHub repository.
 5. Under "Set up builds and deployments", set `npm run build` as the build command, and `dist` as the build output directory.
 6. Under "Environment variables (advanced)" > "Add variable", add a variable named `NODE_VERSION` and set its value to be the version number of Node that you are using.
 You can find this by executing `node -v` in your terminal.